 The weather doesn't always play along as we would like.
 If you still don't want to stay at home, here are the perfect tips for you.
-These indoor activities guarantee fun and variety.
+These indoor activities guarantee fun and variety on a rainy day in Berlin.
 Here you can find more activities for all ages and fitness levels.
 Let's go!

 You can really let off steam in one of Berlin's numerous trampoline parks.
 Let yourself be catapulted into the air and maybe even try a somersault in the air.
 Various jumping areas with extra offers, such as basketball or jumping pits padded with foam promise fun and variety.
 Some trampoline halls also offer climbing parks for particularly active guests.
 There are now six trampoline halls in Berlin.